-People are always selling things on Facebook Marketplace and Craigslist.
+People are always selling things on Facebook Marketplace and Nextdoor.
 However, you can find free things on these platforms as well.
-We’ve picked up a coach off of Craigslist before.
+We’ve picked up a coach off of Nextdoor before.
 I regularly see things posts on Facebook Marketplace that are free as well.

 You might be able to find something that you can gift someone in your family.
 Just be ready to clean it up or re-purpose it.

 7. Put Together a Picture Slideshow

 Sometimes you can get photo books for free.
 But, if there aren’t current deals, you can always put together a slideshow and show it to your family.
 You can even put it in a folder to share with them.
 I realized the other day that we take tons of pictures of our kids, but rarely show them to them.

 The library is a great resource for your family.
 Sometimes, they are giving away free things you can take advantage of.
 It could be classes, storytimes, events, or free lunch programs.
 The library can be a good resource if you are building an experience-based gift.

 You can get books like these to help you put together those experiences:

 - Crafting book